edgedb/edgedb/docs/stdlib/bool.rst

         db> select (False, false, FALSE);
         {(false, false, false)}

-    A boolean value may arise as a result of a :ref:`logical
+    A boolean value may arise as a result from :ref:`logical
     <ref_std_logical>` or :eql:op:`comparison <eq>`
-    operations as well as :eql:op:`in`
+    operations, as well as :eql:op:`in`
-    and :eql:op:`not in <in>`:
+    and :eql:op:`not in <in>` operators.

     .. code-block:: edgeql-repl